Section 1 Establishment of Criteria for Evaluation

 - according to general procedures set by the University RST Policy Commission.

-- Use the evaluations to make appropriate recommendations to the College RST Committee concerning individual rank, salary, tenure, merit award, inequity adjustment, or retention.
+- Use the evaluations to make appropriate recommendations to the College RST Committee concerning individual rank, salary, merit award, inequity adjustment, or retention.
+The department review body shall also forward to the CRSTC the results of tenure votes made by the tenured membered of the department or its functional equivalent as described in Part III, Article VI, Section 1.
 Individual numerical data and rankings for peer and student evaluations shall not be sent forward to the CRSTs.

 - Make each recommendation known in writing to the faculty member evaluated prior to the time it is forwarded to the next higher review body and abide by the more detailed rules and procedures for notification in matters having to do with non-renewal, denial of tenure, and termination as set forth in the Faculty Bylaws, Part III, Article VIII, Section 2, Rights of Non-Renewed Probationary Faculty.